 Proactive Reputation Management will Save your Brand

 2020 brought us the COVID-19 pandemic, coupled with a lot of social unrest.
 Think about the American election and the Black Lives Matter movement, for example.
-In 2022, we’re still seeing more of the same social unease – look at the Israeli-Palestinian conflict, for example.
+As we progress into 2023, we’re still seeing more of the same social unease – look at the Israeli-Palestinian conflict, for example.
 At a time of massive unrest, it’s easy for brands to say or do something that can upset huge numbers of people.

 During a particularly sensitive time like this, brands need to be very strategic about their reputation management.
 Building a memorable reputation will help you when – not if – a crisis strikes your brand.
 Having a reputation management plan will help you build a robust brand image and be prepared to protect it when something goes wrong.
 Ultimately, if you can build a good reputation, people will be willing to give you the benefit of doubt.
 Rather than condemn your brand immediately, your customers will be willing to wait for you to respond and fix the problem, even when you are in the wrong.